TUTORIAL

 return all_players

-# Fetch all Premier League players
+# Fetch all Manchester City players

-players = fetch_all_players(competition_id=1)
+players = fetch_all_players(team_id="tm_3039")

 print(f"\nTotal players: {len(players)}")

 This approach respects rate limits by adding a 2-second delay between requests and automatically retries on 429 errors.
 For the Starter plan (30 requests per minute), this keeps you safely under the limit.
+To fetch players across an entire competition, first get all teams using /football/teams?competition_id=comp_3039, then fetch players for each team.

 JavaScript Example